Joshua-Stacy-VA/Vista-VAM/ATO/VAEC_Guide/vaec-security.md

 https://github.com/vistadataproject/VAM2ProjectManagement/blob/master/ATO/VAEC_Guide/source/Cloud_ATO_Checklist.pdf

+### Customer Responsibility Matrix (CRM)
-__Customer Responsibility Matrix (CRM)__ - Building on the concept of the shared responsibility model, the CRM identifies who is responsible for which NIST security control.
+Building on the concept of the shared responsibility model, the CRM identifies who is responsible for which NIST security control.
 This responsibility will shift based on the service model used: SaaS, PaaS or IaaS.

 https://github.com/vistadataproject/VAM2ProjectManagement/blob/master/ATO/VAEC_Guide/source/VAEC_CRM_2019-02-06.xlsx